opendp/opendp/docs/source/api/user-guide/polars/polars-vs-opendp.rst

    To satisfy differential privacy, there are also cases where OpenDP must change the arguments to a Polars expression.
    Most commonly this is to ensure that failures don't raise data-dependent errors.
-   OpenDP may also make arguments mandatory, as in the case of the format string in temporal parsing, or dis-allow the use of expressions on certain data types, as in the case of imputation on categorical data.
+   OpenDP may also make arguments mandatory (for example, `format strings in temporal parsing <expressions/string.html#Strptime,-To-Date,-To-Datetime,-To-Time>`_), or disallow the use of expressions on certain data types (for example, `imputation on categorical data <data-types.html#Categorical>`_).

-   These changes in behavior, and the reasoning behind them, are discussed in `expressions <expressions/index.html>`_.
+   These changes in behavior, and the reasoning behind them, are discussed in :ref:`expression-index`.